-Gatekeeper operates a wholly owned subsidiary, Gatekeeper Systems USA Inc. (Delaware Corporation) operating in Bristol, PA that is its service center for transit customer South East Pennsylvania Transit Authority (SEPTA), and school customer The School District of Philadelphia.
-The Bristol facility employs a team of service technicians and operates a mobile fleet of service vehicles, to provide on-site installation, service and support.
+Gatekeeper operates its US Subsidiary in Bristol.
+PA which is its service center for transit customer South East Pennsylvania Transit Authority (SEPTA), and school customer The School District of Philadelphia.
+The US Subsidiary employs a team of service technicians and operates a mobile fleet of service vehicles, to provide on-site installation, service and support.
 In addition, Gatekeeper products destined for USA customers are assembled in Bristol PA to comply with "Buy America" requirements and mitigate the impacts of US trade tariffs.
-Gatekeeper USA provides service solutions and has recently increased its service fleet vehicles to support growing business in the Philadelphia area.
+The US Subsidiary provides service solutions and has recently increased its service fleet vehicles to support growing business in the Philadelphia area.
 The US operation is a model that can be extrapolated to differentiate the Company and obtain greater market share.